dmbarbour/glas/docs/GlasApps.md

 Anyhow, this will be difficult to implement efficiently before the glas system matures, and is adequately substituted by HTTP interface in the short term.
 So, I don't plan to develop GUI until later.

+*Aside:* Analogous to `sys.refl.http` a runtime could define `sys.refl.gui` to provide a generic debugger interface.
+The application 'gui' method could route some requests here based on navigation vars.

 ## Non-Deterministic Choice

 In context of a transaction loop, fair non-deterministic choice serves as a foundation for task-based concurrency.
 The idea is that if the choice is part of the stable prefix for a transaction, we can replicate the transaction to take each choice and evaluate in parallel.
 Further, where choice isn't stable, we can effectively 'search' for a choice that results in successful commit.